academic-resources/odin/js/positioning.md

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class="knowledge-check-link" href="#static-and-relative-positioning">What is the difference between static and relative positioning?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class="knowledge-check-link" href="#static-and-relative-positioning">What is the difference between static and relative positioning?</a>
 - <a class="knowledge-check-link" href="#absolute-positioning">What is absolute positioning useful for?</a>
 - <a class="knowledge-check-link" href="https://www.kevinpowell.co/article/positition-fixed-vs-sticky/">What is the difference between fixed and sticky positioning?</a>